 Unusual trading – How I do it

-Trading with low tier unusuals
+Trading with low-tier unusuals

 In this section I’ll explain how I make a profit trading with unusuals, I’ll try and be as transparent as possible so that you can easily get a hang of it.
 This is by no means the only way to trade with unusuals, it’s just how I like to do it.

-I tend to mostly trade with low tier unusuals, these are the cheapest unusuals in the game, they’re not the most desirable hats in the game but there’s always a pretty good demand for these unusuals.
+I tend to mostly trade with low-tier unusuals, these are the cheapest unusuals in the game, they’re not the most desirable hats in the game but there’s always a pretty good demand for these unusuals.
 Instead of buying & selling one expensive unusual I rather trade with 10 cheap unusuals, the profit per trade will most likely be much less but the risk that my hats will lose value or that I’m going to make a bad trade is not that likely.
-Another benefit of dealing with cheap unusuals is that I don’t need to have a knowledge about all the different effects and prices in the TF2 economy, I know how many keys I bought it for and how much I want to sell it for, it’s a very straight-forward way of trading.
+Another benefit of dealing with cheap unusuals is that I don’t need to have knowledge about all the different effects and prices in the TF2 economy, I know how many keys I bought it for and how much I want to sell it for, it’s a very straight-forward way of trading.

 Buying & Selling

 I always buy my hats under the market value and I sell them for a relatively low profit, that’s the basic idea of it all.
-I use Backpack.tf and TF2Outpost to find people to trade with, I start off by making classifieds listings asking to buy unusuals on these two sites, I usually wait for sellers to come to me with their deals, but you’ll get a better result if you’re actively looking for sellers/good deals and send them your offers.
+I use Backpack.tf to find people to trade with, I start off by making classifieds listings asking to buy unusuals on these two sites, I usually wait for sellers to come to me with their deals, but you’ll get a better result if you’re actively looking for sellers/good deals and send them your offers.

 From time to time I get a hat that I can’t sell, I have no problem sitting on a hat for a long time but after a couple of months I usually would want to sell it and get rid of it, I have a few options then, I either just lower the asking price a bit and try to undercut the other sellers for my hat.

 I can also head over to Marketplace.tf and sell it for cash, I usually list it with a slight discount just to get it sold faster.
-My last option is that I sell it on the Steam market, these prices are surprisingly high on the market, the downsides is that 15% sales fee that eats up a lot of profit, these two option usually requires plenty of patience before I get them sold.
+My last option is that I sell it on the Steam market, these prices are surprisingly high on the market, the downside is that 15% sales fee eats up a lot of profit, these two option usually requires plenty of patience before I get them sold.